appknox/vulnerabilities/vulnerabilities/39_android_unprotected_exported_receiver/intro.md

 remain accessible after they have been delivered and are re-broadcast to future Receivers.

+If a Receiver has either Intent Filters included or has `android:exported="true"` attribute set, it is exposed to external entities.
-Exported Broadcast Receiver can be called by any other malicious application installed in the phone to invoke the Broadcast Receiver leading to XAS (Cross Application Scripting)
+Exported Broadcast Receiver can be called by any other malicious application installed in the phone to invoke the Broadcast Receiver leading to XAS (Cross Application Scripting).